Boston fern·Perry's Plants

 Growth & Life Cycle

-Growth RateModerate growth under warm, humid conditions.
+Growth RateModerate, faster in warm, humid conditions.

 Propagation

-Best SeasonSpring to early summer
+Best SeasonSpring or early summer

 Maintenance & Notes